 - Found: most tin comes from different ores obtained from mines and natural deposits.
 The most popular tin-containing ore is Cassiterite (SnO2).

-Where Can I Buy Tin?
+Where Can I Buy the Element Tin?

 You can purchase tin in either block or sheet form from many different vendors, including Amazon, Walmart, Lowe’s, and the Home Depot.
 Products containing tin, such as those covered in this article, are also widely available across the internet.